Enragés: Jean Varlet

 Jean Varlet, another leader of the Enragés, played a leading role in the fall of the monarchy.
-When Louis XVI attempted to flee Paris, Varlet circulated petitions in the National Assembly and spoke against the king.
+When King Louis XVI attempted to flee Paris, Varlet circulated petitions in the National Assembly and spoke against the king.
 On 10 August 1792, the Legislative Assembly suspended the king and called for the election of a National Convention.
-Afterwards, Varlet became a deputy in the new National Convention.
-Even as a member of this representative government, Varlet mistrusted representation and favored direct universal suffrage which could bind representatives and recall elected legislators.
+Varlet was elected as a deputy in the new Convention.
+Even as a member of this representative government, though, Varlet mistrusted representation and favored direct universal suffrage which could bind representatives and recall elected legislators.
 He sought to prevent the wealthy from expanding their profits at the expense of the poor and called for the nationalization of all profits obtained through monopoly and hoarding.

 Théophile Leclerc

-In 1790, Théophile Leclerc joined the first battalion of Morbihan volunteers and remained a member until February 1792.
-He gained recognition in Paris through a speech attacking Louis XVI to the Jacobins.
+In 1790, Théophile Leclerc joined the first battalion of Morbihan volunteers, remaining a member until February 1792.
+He gained recognition in Paris through a speech to the Jacobins attacking Louis XVI.
 After moving to Lyon, he joined the Central Club and married Pauline Léon, a revolutionary woman.
 He approved of radical violence like the other Enragés, calling for the execution of expelled Girondins after the 2 June insurrection.

 Claire Lacombe

 In 1793, the actress Claire Lacombe, another individual associated with the Enragés, founded the Society of Revolutionary Republican Women.
-This group was outraged by high costs of living, the lack of necessities and awful living conditions.
+This group was outraged by high costs of living, lack of necessities and awful living conditions.
 Lacombe was known for violent rhetoric and action.
 On 26 May 1793, Lacombe nearly beat to death a Girondin woman, Théroigne de Méricourt, with a whip on the benches of the Convention.
-She may have killed her if Jean-Paul Marat had not intervened.
+She might have killed her if Jean-Paul Marat had not intervened.

 Other groups

-To the left of the Montagnards and Hébertists, the Enragés were fought against by Maximilien Robespierre and Jacques Hébert, both of whom implemented some of their proposals in order to appeal to the sans-culottes and undermine the Enragés influence.
+To the left of the Montagnards and Hébertists, the Enragés were undermined by Montagnard leader Maximilien Robespierre and Hébertist leader Jacques Hébert, both of whom implemented some of their proposals in order to appeal to the same sans-culottes the Enragés sought to win over.
 Their ideas were taken up and developed by Gracchus Babeuf and his associates.

 Another group styling itself as Enragés emerged in France in 1968 among students at Nanterre University.
-Inspired by, and closely allied with, the Situationists, these Enragés emerged as one of the leading groups in the May 1968 French insurrection.
+Inspired by, and closely allied with, the Situationists, these Enragés emerged as one of the leading groups in the May 1968 French protests.